AnaD-D/AnaD-D/README.md

 - 👋 Hi, I’m @AnaD-D
 - 👀 I’m interested in Frontend development and Cloud Computing
-- 🌱 I’m currently learning JAVA
+- 🌱 I’m currently learning C#
 - 💞️ I’m looking to collaborate on New Projects for learning
-- 📫 How to reach me ...
+- 📫 How to reach me anadprofessional@gmail.com
 - ⚡ Fun fact: I'm from the Dominican Republic

 <!---